-The bill would require High Quality Prekindergarten program teachers to be certified under Texas Education Code, Chapter 21, Subchapter B and, beginning in school years 2016-17, have been awarded a Child Development Association (CDA) credential.
-According to information provided by the agency, approximately 82 percent of prekindergarten teachers hold a teaching credential, while 18 percent do not.
-Information is not available regarding the number of current prekindergarten teachers who have CDA credentials.
-In consideration of the additional requirements regarding parent engagement plans, required curricula, and program evaluation, this estimate assumes that approximately 75 percent of school districts and open-enrollment charter schools would meet the initial teacher certification requirements of the bill and be eligible to offer the High Quality Prekindergarten program in school year 2015-16 and would assist prekindergarten teachers in receiving the required CDA credential training by school year 2016-17.
+The bill would require High Quality Prekindergarten program teachers to be certified under Texas Education Code, Chapter 21, Subchapter B. According to information provided by the agency, approximately 82 percent of prekindergarten teachers hold a teaching credential, while 18 percent do not.
+In consideration of the additional requirements regarding parent engagement plans, required curricula, and program evaluation, this estimate assumes that approximately 75 percent of school districts and open-enrollment charter schools would meet the teacher certification requirements of the bill and be eligible to offer the High Quality Prekindergarten program.